Apply now for our July intake and TTAF will cover your fees^.

-As part of the government’s Targeted Training and Apprenticeships Fund (TTAF) to rebuild New Zealand's economy, you can now study our diploma in engineering for free^.
+As part of the government’s Targeted Training and Apprenticeships Fund (TTAF) to rebuild New Zealand's economy, you can study our diploma in engineering for free^ until 30 June 2023.

 Professional mechanical engineers know what it takes to design and build machines.

 They also investigate problems and faults with machinery and study ways to improve manufacturing and energy productions.

 Study mechanical engineering at MIT and you'll get the real-world skills you need to enter the industry.

 Become a professional engineering technician, design engineer or plant engineer.